 Apply for Financial Aid

-If you need financial assistance to help pay for fees and books, read the financial aid sections of the class schedule, visit the Financial Aid Office in Building 3000 on the Oceanside Campus or click here for the Financial Aid Office.
+If you need financial assistance to help pay for fees and books, visit the Financial Aid Office in Building 3000 on the Oceanside Campus or click here for the Financial Aid Office.

 Take the Placement Tests